orasraf1241/IMDB_explore_Moive/README.md

 - Director or list of directors if more than one (comma separated)
 - list of actores that participates in the film

-## Description about all sources we use:
--  i use this video to lern how to use web scraping with jsoup library https://www.youtube.com/watch?v=tI1qGwhn_bs

--  Download jsoup-1.14.1.jar from --> https://jsoup.org/download

 ## Example how to use the tool
 ![example](/src/pic/scren.png "example")